pivotal/docs-tap/authn-authz/binding.md

 ### <a id="troubleshooting"></a> Troubleshooting

-1) To Get a list of permissions for a user or a group
+1) Get a list of permissions for a user or a group
 	```
 	export NAME=<subject_name>
 	kubectl get rolebindings,clusterrolebindings -A -o json | jq -r ".items[] | select(.subjects[]?.name == \"${NAME}\") | .roleRef.name" | xargs -n1 kubectl describe clusterroles